cscart/docs/en/user_guide/users/message_center/index.rst

     :align: center
     :alt: Sending a message to a vendor in Multi-Vendor.

 Messages and threads are saved to the database and can be viewed in the **Message Center**, both in the admin panel and on the storefront.
-This allows customers, administrators, and vendors to check the communication history and continue their conversations in the relevant threads.
+This allows customers, administrators, and vendors to see communication history and continue their conversations in the relevant threads.

 =============================================
 Message Center for Administrators and Vendors